arkoshealth/oauth2-server-php/README.md

            Require all granted
            Allow from all
         </Directory>
+        SetEnv ENC_KEY ${ENC_KEY}
 </VirtualHost>
 ```
 - Setup DNS
    - add oauth.local to `/etc/hosts` for 127.0.0.1 (local use)
+- Put key into Apache env
+   - from Carepointe-docker repo get addl-settings and envvars (in docker directory)
+   - put addl-settings in /tmp
+   - run `cat /path/to/envvars >> /etc/apache2/envvars` after that envvars file is no longer needed
+   - restart apache

 ####3.
 Configure .env File